tkowalcz/tjahzi/README.md

 1. We also provide a no-dependency versions of these appenders.
 1. Includes in-house implementation of protobuf wire format for Loki to reduce dependencies and improve performance.

+These points apply to log4j2 appender.
+Logback design does not allow allocation free operation, but we go to great lengths to reduce allocations and even provide an optimized version of pattern layout.

 Log4j2 appender is currently used to ship logs from tens of servers at about 10GB of logs per day.

 ## Getting started